-Implementation of the No Action Alternative would have no impact on fish species and their associated habitat beyond current conditions.
-The habitat would continue to be managed and used as it is now.
+Implementation of the No Action Alternative may result in long-term, minor adverse impacts on fish species and their associated habitat beyond current conditions.
+The level of adverse impacts would increase as future development of private land occurs around the lake.

-5.3.3.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.3.3.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would have long-term, minor, positive impacts to fish species and their associated habitat within the project area.
+Implementation of the Proposed Action may have long-term, minor, positive impacts to fish species and their associated habitat within the project area.
+The level of positive impacts would be commensurate with the amount of private land that is purchased in fee.
 Shoreline vegetation (grasses, shrubs, trees) that may have been cleared by landowners would be allowed to regrow, thus providing spawning and foraging habitat for many fish and other aquatic species.
-While there would be an increase of fish habitat with this alternative, the amount of land proposed for purchase (~65 acres) is minor in comparison to current USACE-owned property (38,138), thus impacts would be considered negligible to minor.